+Online gambling is incredibly popular in Australia with around 80% of Australians gambling at least once a year.
 According to data from The Economist, adults in Australia gamble more per capita than in any other nation in the world.
-The industry's major growth has pushed many of the world's top online gambling sites to turn their attention to the budding Australian market.
-This includes Gambling.com with our launch of the Australian-specific Gambling.com.
+This led to many of the world's top online gambling sites to turn their attention to the budding Australian market, including the launch of our Australian-specific Gambling.com.

 The first, legal, land-based casino in Australia opened in 1973 and, ever since, poker machines - or 'pokies' as Australians like to call them – have been a big draw for gamblers across the country, with the affectionate slang term often extended to describe gambling machines in general.
 Today's Aussies often refer to slot machines or slots as 'pokies' as well.

 Online poker itself has also grown in popularity, and Australia has even hosted a number of major poker tournaments in recent years, including the inaugural 'World Series of Poker' Asia-Pacific event in 2013.
-It is no surprise, then, that online poker varieties have also become popular (despite the weakly implemented IGA), along with other 'traditional' casino games such as online blackjack and online roulette.
+Unfortunately, several years later, the Interactive Gambling Amendment Bill 2016 states that online poker is illegal.

 Australians use online providers to legally bet on a variety of sports, with popular choices including horse racing, rugby (the National Rugby League), football (“soccer”) and, of course, cricket.
 According to a survey by Sweeney Sports, 59% of Australians are interested in cricket, more than any other sport.

 There are other big annual betting events, such as the Australian F1 Grand Prix, but another fan favourite is Australian rules football.
 Few people outside the country know much about it, but Australian rules football, particularly the Australian Football League (AFL), is extremely popular across the nation.
 In some of the southern states, it even trumps cricket and the Nation Rugby League.